GSA/digitalgov.gov/content/events/2018/2018-03-22-dap-learning-series-analytics-events-deep-dive.md

 You’ll learn:

 - What is an event
-- What represents an event on your site?
+- What represents an event on your site
 - What events DAP tracks by default
-- What event category, action and label mean
+- What event category, action, and label mean
 - How to pull events in reporting using both standard and customized reporting

 ---